 Remove Yellow and Sweat Stains

-Most mattress stains start to show some visible change within 10 to 20 minutes when the right cleaner is used.
-If nothing shifts in that window of time, the stain is usually older, deeper, or needs removal using a different method.
+Most mattress stains show some visible change within 10 to 20 minutes when the right cleaner is used.
+If nothing changes, the stain may be older, deeper, or the wrong cleaning method is being used.

 A stain that is lifting correctly often fades first around the outer edge.
 If the center stays dark while the surrounding area lightens, too much liquid has probably been used and the stain has been pushed farther into the mattress.